duleorlovic/aws_tips/README.md

 * RequestCountPerTarget
 * SurgeQueueLength: number of pending requests, routing to healthy instance (max is 1024)
-* SpilloverCount: number of rejected requests because the surge queue is full
+* SpilloverCount: number of rejected requests because the surge queue is full, to prevent this error you can monitor for `SurgeQueueLength` and auto scale

 You can trace single user in logs using custom header `X-Amzn-Trace-Id` and you might use for X-Ray